matter-labs/anvil-zksync/WORK.md

-[TODO] - execution must return 'raw' account + key in StorageWrites [TODO] - verify and apply batch must support writing only a single element
+[TODO] - execution must return 'raw' account + key in StorageWrites [TODO] - verify and apply batch must support writing only a single element [FIXED] - nonce underflow when 'call' to deploy.

 ## Library issues

-[TODO] - Support 1559 - and add better libraries for this in zk_ee
+[FIXED] - Support 1559 - and add better libraries for this in zk_ee
-[TODO] - return address from create call.
+[FIXED] - return address from create call.
 [TODO] - pass the block id / timestamp.

 ## Work log